iupui-multi-device-certificate/n215-final-project/README.md

   - https://www.youtube.com/watch?v=pCvZtjoRq1I
   - https://www.freecodecamp.org/news/the-model-view-controller-pattern-mvc-architecture-and-frameworks-explained/
 - To maintain clearer separation of concerns, followed the pattern where the model and view do not interact directly and the controller coordinates this.

+## TODOs

+- Fix font-size on Gallery Detail page.
+Not sure how to shrink this while maintaining proportion & position.